Sick Logic and Biblical Wisdom

 I was in a training class for a new job.
 One day the teacher mentioned that we had been exposed to strep throat because someone who was in the class had it but she decided to go home and the teacher didn’t have the time to disinfect everything in the room before the whole class got there.
 As we went on with the lessons she repeatedly showed concern that she might get sick and seemed to be sincere in her concern for avoiding illness and she wasn’t the only one in the class concerned about it.

 Later in the day however there was an opportunity for those in training to get free snow cones that were being served in another part of the building during break.
-If you don’t know what snow cones are, those are a frozen dessert made with shaved iced mixed with a sweet tasty syrup.
-Most of the class including the health concerned teacher got some although I opted out to avoid sugar due to health concerns I already had to begin with.
+If you don’t know what snow cones are, those are a frozen desserts made with shaved iced mixed with a sweet tasty syrup.
+Most of the class including, the health concerned teacher, got some although I opted out to avoid sugar due to health concerns I already had to begin with.
 But that wasn’t really what I want to point out.

-It was kind of funny to see how far she would go to get that dessert but eating with a spoon that fell on the floor may expose her to much more problems than a sore infected throat she seemed concerned about earlier.
+It was kind of funny to see how far she would go to get that dessert, but eating with a spoon that fell on the floor might have exposed her to much more problems than a sore infected throat she seemed concerned about earlier.
 It was not very shocking to learn a few days later that she wasn’t feeling very well and told the class that her stomach was upset.
 I can’t say it was solely due to using a spoon that was on the ground but that couldn’t have been the best idea for someone trying to avoid being sick.
 She was concerned about being unwell until her desire for pleasure outweighed her desire for logic.

 It really isn’t any more logical for some who professes to believe in God to trade righteousness for sin than for someone who professes to be concerned about getting sick to eat desert with a spoon from the ground while claiming not to want to be sick.
 We need to follow the Bible.
 The Jewish teacher Paul said, “By trusting, Moshe, after he had grown up, refused to be called the son of Pharaoh’s daughter.
 He chose being mistreated along with God’s people rather than enjoying the passing pleasures of sin.
 He had come to regard abuse suffered on behalf of the Messiah as greater riches than the treasures of Egypt, for he kept his eyes fixed on the reward.”
 Hebrews 11:24-26.